-An important study of the monetary transmission mechanism in Jamaica was done by Robinson and Robinson (1997).
+An important study of the monetary transmission mechanism in Jamaica was done by Robinson & Robinson (1997).
 This study sought to examine the transmission mechanism using Vector Autoregression (VAR) analysis.
-The Jamaican economy was classified as one in which aspects of both the Keynesian and Monetarist perspectives existed.
+The Jamaican economy was classified as one in which aspects of both the Keynesian and Monetarists perspectives existed.
 The study found that shocks to monetary policy would lead to changes in bank balance sheets by influencing credit demand and supply.
-The results of this study supported the existence of the monetary transmissions mechanism (credit channel) in Jamaica.
-However, given the broad nature of the research it did not examine whether monetary policy had a heterogeneous impact on banks with differing characteristics.
+The results of this study affirmed the existence of the monetary transmissions mechanism (credit channel) in Jamaica.
+However, given the broad nature of the research it did not examine whether a heterogeneous impact of monetary policy on banks with differing characteristics existed.

-The direct impact of the monetary transmissions on the bank lending system is adequately covered in a question posed by Bernanke and Blinder (1988) about the choice between stabilizing money and stabilizing credit.
-They also questioned whether shocks in monetary policy would have the intended impact on targets.
-This concern has a strong resonance in studies in this area which highlight asymmetric information as being an important factor influencing the volume of bank loans.
+The direct impact of the monetary transmissions on the bank lending system is adequately covered in a question posed by Baumel and Blinder (1988) about the choice between stabilizing money and stabilizing credit.
+They extend this question to query whether shocks in monetary policy will have the accurate (or intended) impact on targets.
+This concern has a strong valid background in the wealth of studies done which highlight asymmetric information being an important factor influencing the bank loans.

 By specifically examining bank panel data it will be easier to understand the effects monetary policy will have on not only the behaviour of the aggregate banking sector but also on individual bank behaviour.
 In this vein, the Arellano and Bond (1991) Generalized Method of Moments (GMM) approach adopted in this study should prove useful.
-GMM estimates provide optimal results for models in which there exists serial correlation in the errors, individual effects, lagged dependent variables, and no strictly exogenous variables.
+GMM estimates provide optimal results for models in which there exist serial correlation in the errors, individual effects, lagged dependent variables, and no strictly exogenous variables.
 The panel GMM estimates are also consistent and efficient in the presence of exogenous explanatory variables.